Water Engineering & Management

 Water Engineering and Management covers five major areas – Agricultural Water, Coastal Water, Urban Water, Water Resources, and Extreme Events and Risk Management.
 The courses are designed in such a way that students can specialize according to their interests.
 Courses on watershed hydrology, hydrodynamics, water resources systems, and concepts in water modeling provide the solid foundation to the advanced courses.
 The field emphasizes on tools and techniques in resource planning and management in addition to laboratory and field practices.

-Urban Water courses relate to water supply and sanitation, storm water, and domestic wastewater and urban drainage for sustainable management of urban areas.
-The research in relation to urban water focuses on application of state-of-the-art theory in water demand forecasting and management, design and management of water distribution systems in urban and rural areas, real-time hydrological information systems for urban flooding and drainage.
+Urban Water courses relate to water supply and sanitation, stormwater, and domestic wastewater, and urban drainage for sustainable management of urban areas.
+The research in relation to urban water focuses on the application of state-of-the-art theory in water demand forecasting and management, design and management of water distribution systems in urban and rural areas, real-time hydrological information systems for urban flooding and drainage.

 Undergraduate degree in Civil or Agricultural Engineering; other relevant engineering fields and applied sciences are considered on case-to-case basis

 Master degree in fields related to Water Engineering and Management